-KIPP Comienza Community Prep, like all KIPP SoCal schools, follows KIPP SoCal's Board Policy on Acceleration and Retention.
-KIPP Comienza Community Prep expects students to progress through each grade level within one school year.
-To accomplish this, instruction will accommodate the variety of ways students learn and include strategies for addressing academic deficiencies when needed.
+KIPP Ignite Academy, like all KIPP SoCal schools, follows KIPP SoCal's Board Policy on Acceleration and Retention.
+KIPP Ignite Academy expects students to progress through each grade level within one school year.
+To accomplish this, instruction accommodates the variety of ways students learn and includes strategies for addressing academic deficiencies when needed.
 Students shall progress through the grade levels by demonstrating growth in learning and meeting grade-level standards of expected student achievement for each grade level.

 When high academic achievement is evident, the School Leader or designee may recommend a student for acceleration into a higher grade level.
-The student's readiness will be taken into consideration in making a determination to accelerate a student.
+The student's readiness is taken into consideration in making a determination to accelerate a student.
 The School Leader and the student's teacher(s), in consultation with the parent or guardian, shall determine if the student shall be accelerated.